 One of the benefits of Poplar is that there is very little traffic.
 The average commute to work is 16.73 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The percentage of adults in Poplar with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.25% of adults in Poplar have a bachelor's degree or advanced degree.
+The citizens of Poplar are slightly less educated than the national average of 21.84% for the average city or town: 16.25% of adults in Poplar have a bachelor's degree or advanced degree

 The per capita income in Poplar in 2022 was $18,848, which is low income relative to Montana and the nation.
 This equates to an annual income of $75,392 for a family of four.
 However, Poplar contains both very wealthy and poor people as well.
 Poplar also has one of the higher rates of people living in poverty in the nation, with 34.17% of its population below the federal poverty line.